Abstracts and Awardees

-- GPSA Research Exposition uses double-blind review, which means that both the reviewer and author identities are concealed from the reviewers, and vice versa, throughout the abstract review processAbstracts are reviewed by GPSA Awards & Scholarships Committee, using the 2022 GPSA Research Exposition Abstract Evaluation RubricPrepare and Submit Abstracts
+GPSA Research Exposition uses double-blind review, which means that both the reviewer and author identities are concealed from the reviewers, and vice versa, throughout the abstract review processAbstracts are reviewed by GPSA Awards & Scholarships Committee, using the 2022 GPSA Research Exposition Abstract Evaluation RubricPrepare and Submit Abstracts

 Poster Grading Rubric for Scholarship Competition

 In Research Exposition 2022, we will use the same criteria that were used by the judges in 2020 GPSA Research Exposition Poster Grading Rubric to grade posters and presentations for the GPSA Scholarship Competition.

 GPSA has specified $15,000 for the Research Exposition of 2022.
-All WSU Pullman fee-paying graduate and professional students are eligible in GPSA Research Exposition, and compete for a total of $9,600 scholarship in six competition categories (First Place: $800, Second Place: $500, Third Place: $300 for each category).
+All WSU Pullman fee-paying graduate and professional students are eligible in GPSA Research Exposition and compete for a total of $9,600 scholarship in six competition categories (First Place: $800, Second Place: $500, Third Place: $300 for each category).
 The rest of the budget is used for organizing the in-person event in WSU-Pullman.

 - Agricultural & Natural Resource Sciences: Agricultural Economics; Animal Sciences; Crop Science; Entomology; Environmental Science; Food Science; Geology; Horticulture; Molecular Plant Sciences; Natural Resource Sciences; Plant Pathology; Prevention Science; Soil Science, and related research areas.